Archive for the ‘Sudoku’ Category:

 or solve online (using SudokuPad)

-Author/Opus: This is the 13th puzzle from Philip Newman, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 77th puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.

 Solution: PDF; solving video with explanation to be added later from GAS team.